moorepants/eme150a/content/pages/project-two.rst

 - Each report or memo must be submitted as a single PDF document.
 - Your group is free to use any software you prefer to prepare the documents.
-- The memos and report should be treated as a professional documents and should be self contained.
+- The memos and report should be treated as a professional documents and should be self contained
-- The audience you should write for is a technically component reader, e.g. another engineering colleague or engineering management.
+- The audience you should write for is a technically competent reader, e.g. another engineering colleague or engineering management.

 Memos